 This phase basically involves taking mock tests.
 This is the same as fine-tuning yourself to optimize your performance.
 This phase should go on for the next 5-6 weeks.

 The following are the things one needs to do in this phase:

-If previously you didn’t succeed in CAT although you had all the knowledge, probably Momentum and Intensity were the things you lacked.
+Note: If previously you didn’t succeed in CAT, although you had all the knowledge, then probably momentum and intensity were the things you lacked.

 “LOOK FORWARD TO THE NEW CHANGE IN YOUR LIFE.
 IF YOU CRACK THE EXAM, YOUR LIFE WILL CHANGE.
 YOUR CURRENT SITUATION IS NOT YOUR FINAL DESTINATION.”

 Arvind Menon: Have a stronghold of the basic concepts used in Quant and DI & LR, along with a lot of practice.

 Anandu S. Mukundan: Fully dedicated yourself to preparing for the exam by identifying your own strengths and weaknesses and customize your preparation strategy accordingly.